 Farah and the Youpress team won the Event with the Biggest Impact Award, for their remarkable evening of memorialisation through dynamic spoken-word, visual art work, rap, songs, and drama performances.
 The emotional intensity of the energy and atmosphere of their sell-out event “I Remember Srebrenica” left an audience of 130 deeply moved and inspired to learn more about the genocide.

 Our award for Outstanding Volunteer of Memorial Week 2016 went to Ben Wright this year for his efforts in getting 12 synagogues to commemorate Srebrenica this year, 8 of which were in London and the South East.
 Through his devotion to the cause, many hundreds of people from the Jewish community had the opportunity to learn about Srebrenica this last memorial week.

 Remembering Srebrenica commemorations in London this July have really proven that people from all backgrounds and beliefs stand united over this terrible atrocity.
-Memorial events serve as more than simply a space in which we reflect on the past; against a background of rising numbers of hate crimes and increasingly divisive rhetoric in the media, it is more important than ever to stand up for those who are stigmatized and dehumanised.
+Memorial community action serves as more than simply a space in which we reflect on the past; against a background of rising numbers of hate crimes and increasingly divisive rhetoric in the media, it is more important than ever to stand up for those who are stigmatized and dehumanised.